Customer Service and Guidance

 Other Services in the Surrounding Area

-- In the village of Utsjoki (www.utsjoki.fi, in Finnish), on the northern side of the wilderness area, all the basic services can be found: different shops, a post office, a health centre, and companies offering activities and accommodation services, for example.
+- In the village of Utsjoki (www.utsjoki.fi, in Finnish), on the northern side of the wilderness area, all the basic services can be found: different shops, a health centre, and companies offering activities and accommodation services, for example.
 Nuorgam also has the basic services.

 - In the village of Sevettijärvi, on the southern side of the wilderness area, there is a bar, and accommodation services.
-In Näätämö (30 km from Sevettijärvi), there are food shops.
+In Näätämö (30 km from Sevettijärvi), there are food shops and accommodation services.